dlicudi/cv/docs/index.md

 At BetVictor, I focused on supporting and improving the performance and monitoring of systems like Oracle Coherence, ActiveMQ, and Apache.
 Key contributions included:

 !!! note "Key Achievements"
-    - Use of **Splunk** to monitor the health of **Oracle Coherence**, enhancing system visibility and troubleshooting capabilities.
+    - **Splunk** health monitoring of **Oracle Coherence** and **ActiveMQ** using , enhancing system visibility and troubleshooting capabilities.
-    - Established better deployment processes that eliminated **Oracle Coherence** downtime, significantly improving system reliability and user experience.
+    - Improved deployment processes that eliminated **Oracle Coherence** downtime, significantly improving deployment reliability.
-    - **Issue Resolution**: Diagnosed and fixed configuration issues with the mobile website that had been affected by downtime, ensuring seamless service delivery.
+    - Diagnosed and fixed configuration issues with the mobile website that had been affected by downtime, ensuring seamless service delivery.
     - Performed **MySQL** database optimisations on a **live betting** platform, significantly improving **performance** and enabling more events to run in parallel.

 ### :material-account: Licudi IT Consulting Ltd, Gibraltar